Dapper-Dan/Valor/README.md

 ```

 ## 2025
 As of 2025 we are mobile friendly!
-Keep in mind the game is optimally played on desktop.
+Keep in mind the game is optimaly played on desktop.

 ![Valor Controls](https://github.com/Dapper-Dan/Valor/blob/master/src/images/mobileControls.png)

 ## Song Credit